 - Scent may not appeal to all owners

-3. Vital Essentials Single Ingredient Beef Liver Dog Treats, Freeze-Dried Raw
+3. Vital Essentials Freeze-Dried Beef Liver Dog Treats

-These freeze dried treats are made from single-ingredient beef liver, offering a dense, meaty texture that appeals to many dogs.
-They’re easy to break into smaller pieces for training or to use as a food topper.
-The packaging is compact, making storage and travel convenient.
+These freeze-dried treats have a dense, meaty texture that many dogs find appealing.
+Made from a single ingredient, they're easy to break into smaller pieces for training or use as a food topper.
+The compact packaging is convenient for travel or storage.

 What We Like: